Eddy L. Harris

 Eddy L. Harris (born January 26, 1956) is an American writer of creative nonfiction and a filmmaker.

 Early life

-Harris was born in Indianapolis, Indiana, and moved to St. Louis, Missouri at 18 months.
+Harris was born in Indianapolis, Indiana, and moved to St. Louis, Missouri, at 18 months of age.
 He graduated from the Saint Louis Priory School and Stanford University.
-Harris has worked as a Visiting Writer in Residence at Washington University in St. Louis and as a faculty member in Goucher College's writing program, and lives in France.
+Harris has worked as a Visiting Writer-in-Residence at Washington University in St. Louis and as a faculty member in Goucher College's writing program, and he lives in France.